-All writes to the memory begin with a WREN opcode with $\overline{\text{CS}}$ being asserted and deasserted.
+All writes to the memory begin with a WREN opcode with CS being asserted and deasserted.
 The next opcode is WRITE.
-The WRITE opcode is followed by a two-byte address containing the 15-bit address (A14-A0) of the first data byte to be written into the memory.
-The upper bit of the two-byte address is ignored.
+The WRITE opcode is followed by a three-byte address containing the 18-bit address (A17-A0) of the first data byte to be written into the memory.
+The upper six bits of the three-byte address are ignored.
 Subsequent bytes are data bytes, which are written sequentially.
-Addresses are incremented internally as long as the bus master continues to issue clocks and keeps $\overline{\text{CS}}$ LOW.
-If the last address of 7FFFh is reached, the counter will roll over to 0000h.
-Data is written to MSB first.
-The rising edge of $\overline{\text{CS}}$ terminates a write operation.
-A write operation is shown in Figure 10 on page 9.
+Addresses are incremented internally as long as the bus master continues to issue clocks and keeps CS LOW.
+If the last address of 3FFFFh is reached, the counter will roll over to 00000h.
+Data is written MSB first.
+The rising edge of CS terminates a write operation.
+A write operation is shown in Figure 10.